LCBRU/lbrc_upload/README.md

-# Batch Demographics
+# LBRC Upload

-Provide a user interface an API for interacting with the UHL Batch Demographics service.
+Provide a site for study satalite sites to upload study image data.

 ## Installation and Running